Frietvorkje69/Profile/README.md

-Hello GAMERS!
-It's ya boi Frietvorkje69 aka Luke.
-I welcome you to my humble yet EPIC GitHub page.
+Hello I'm Luke.
+I welcome you to my humble yet very EPIC GitHub page.
 ***
 Currently I'm studying at the Rotterdam University of Applied Sciences following the Creative Media & Game Technologies course (CMGT) 👾🎮<br/>
  Here are some notable projects I've made so far: